alphagov/email-alert-frontend/README.md

 $ bundle exec rake
 ```

-## Brakeman
-Running the Brakeman gem against this app produces an 'unvalidated redirect' warning in the TaxonomySignupsController class.
-This risk is mitigated
-through use of the PublicUrlService module in the email-alert-api service.
-For this reason, the warning has been added to a brakeman.ignore file.

 ## Content Item

 The [schema](https://github.com/alphagov/govuk-content-schemas/tree/master/formats/email_alert_signup) sets out the fields required for the Content Item.
 The only two fields required in the details hash are `summary` and `tags`: